AlexanderJWard/hangman/README.md

 __gspread & google.oauth__
 - Connect to Google Sheets API to amend and update the worksheet.

-List out the python libraries you purposefully used in your project and why.
-You can look at your requirements.txt file and go back to https://pypi.org/ to rediscover the purpose of a library if needed.

-A bulleted list is a good presentation for this information.

 ## Testing

 ### Validation Testing